 Atlantic cod larvae were present in ichthyoplankton surveys in significant numbers in 1981 (SCR Doc.
 82/VI/37) for the first time since the beginning of the Flemish Cap Project in 1978.
-Abundance decreased from $350 \times 10^8$ larvae in early May to $4.8 \times 10^8$ larvae in the first week of August.
+Abundance decreased from $350\times10^8$ larvae in early May to $4.8\times10^8$ larvae in the first week of August.
 These abundance estimates for cod larvae were less than 1% of those for redfish larvae (Sebastes sp.).
 There was no immediate explanation for the increased abundance of cod larvae in 1981 relative to estimates for preceding years.

 Abundance of larval redfish during May 1981 was very similar to estimates for preceding years, but the estimate for July 1981 was the lowest recorded since 1978, indicating higher mortality during June and July 1981 than in previous years (SCR Doc.
 82/VI/37).
 Mortality of redfish larvae increased from 0.04 to 0.09 per day throughout the period.
 Early growth rates during May 1981, estimated by otolith analysis (SCR Doc.
 82/VI/40) and by changes in length frequencies (SCR Doc.
 82/VI/37), were about 0.08 mm per day, this being less than 60% of the rate estimated for the same period in 1980.
 However, the growth rates during the period from the end of May to late July 1981 were virtually the same as in 1979 and 1980.
-Thus, growth and abundance of redfish larvae in 1981 than previously raises several questions.
+Thus, growth and abundance of redfish larvae in 1981 were near or below the levels of previous years.
+The greater abundance of cod larvae in 1981 than previously raises several questions.
 For example, was there increased survival specific to cod eggs and larvae, or was there an increase in the number of cod eggs spawned in 1981?

 Studies on size and condition of redfish larvae sampled in April and May 1980 indicated that early larvae were in poor condition and did not survive through to May (SCR Doc.
 82/VI/38).
 Over 60% of the variation in size and condition of these larvae during May was attributable to surface water temperature effects.
-The spatial distribution of masses of warm water containing larvae in good condition ranged from <750 km to about 2,000 km.
+The spatial distribution of masses of warm water containing larvae in good condition ranged from <750 km2 to about 2,000 km2.
 The absence of any relationship between abundance and either size or condition indicates that survival rates calculated for the population of redfish larvae as a whole may be misleading.
-If higher survival is associated with water masses less than 2,000 km, the abundance and mortality within these patches of larvae may be important with respect to the ultimate strength of the year-class.
+If higher survival is associated with water masses less than 2,000 km2, the abundance and mortality within these patches of larvae may be important with respect to the ultimate strength of the year-class.